GM’s electric vehicles will gain access to Tesla’s vast charging network

-DETROIT (AP) — Electric vehicles made by General Motors will be able to use much of Tesla’s extensive charging network beginning early next year under an agreement the two companies announced Thursday.
+DETROIT (AP) — Electric vehicles made by General Motors will be able to use much of Tesla’s extensive charging network beginning early next year.

 In addition, GM will adopt Tesla’s connector, the plug that links an electric vehicle to a charging station.